GODS & ACRONS

 OLTHOM, GOD OF THE SEAS

-After the creation of the worlds by Naumathar, it was understood that other beings would need to be created to control and assist in populating these places.
-These beings were named gods.
-Each of the gods had a specific power over aspects of the worlds.
-Olthom was tasked with caring for and governing the realms of all the seas and rivers that surrounded and flowed through the worlds.
-Olthom's strength and power came from the waters, but their influence could also extend to the land, always near rivers or springs.
-As one of the most dedicated gods to the High Council and the creation of the worlds, Olthom assisted the Gods of Mount Naumathar in battling and imprisoning countless creatures that emerged in the waters surrounding and flowing through the worlds.
-It was Olthom's responsibility to create the Third Lineage of Dokhenar, together with Thuror, in Anahkólion.
-Olthom's power was contained in their spear, which could have three to five prongs depending on their choice.
-Although it was a Sacred Weapon, it could be wielded by the pure representatives of their lineage or the First Lineages.
+Shortly after the creation of the worlds by Naumathar, he understood that other beings would be needed to control and assist in the settlement of these places.
+These beings were called gods.
+Each of the gods was given specific powers over the elements of the worlds.
+Olthom was tasked with overseeing and governing all the seas and rivers that surrounded and flowed through the worlds.
+His strength and power came from the waters, but he could also act on land, always near rivers or springs.
+One of the most dedicated gods to the High Council and the creation of the worlds, Olthom helped the Gods of Mount Naumathar fight and imprison numerous creatures that emerged in the waters surrounding and flowing through the realms.
+Olthom was responsible for creating the Third Lineage of Dokhenar, alongside Thuror, in Anahkólion.
+His power was stored in his spear, which could shift between three and five prongs depending on his choice.
+Although it was a Sacred Weapon, it could be wielded by pure representatives of his lineage or the First Lineages.
 Olthom had a calm and captivating personality, which caught the attention of Akala, the Goddess of the Future and the Unknown.
 Together, they had two children: Isha and Thom.

 NINTHIGLIOR, GOD OF THE WHITE FIRE

-One of the most important gods for Mount Naumathar was Ninthiglior, the God of the White Flame.
-The White Flame, as it was called, is a rare and peculiar power that deals with the channeled energy of every creature in the universe and directly connects to the power of Naumathar's "White Flame."
-The "White Flame," the name for the individual energy within each person, has the power to resurrect a life as long as it is good and has a pure heart.
-This power also manifests as white flames that burst forth in the form of a powerful ray.
-Ninthiglior's power is also channeled into the Sacred Sword called Nilglior.
-In addition to being a beautiful Sacred Weapon, Nilglior can release a white ray mixed with a shimmering blue and can be wielded by any pure lineage man.
-As the creator of the Third Lineage of Zoneash, Ninthiglior was one of the last gods to develop an affection for someone.
+One of the most important gods for Mount Naumathar was Ninthiglior, the God of White Fire.
+White Fire, as it was called, is a rare and peculiar power that involves the energy channeled from every creature in the universe and communicates directly with the power of Naumathar's "White Flame."
+The "White Flame," the name given to each person's individual energy, possesses the power to resurrect a life, provided it is good and has a pure heart.
+This power also manifests as white flames that emerge in the form of a powerful lightning bolt.
+Ninthiglior's power is also channeled into the Sacred Sword known as Nilglior.
+Besides being a beautiful Sacred Weapon, Nilglior can unleash a white lightning bolt mixed with a shimmering blue and can be wielded by any man of Pure Lineage.
+As the creator of the Third Lineage of Zoneash, Ninthiglior was one of the last gods to develop affection for anyone.
 Together with the goddess Thard, they had Nitharla.

 JAD, GOD OF PRECISION

-Every creation requires care to become as close to perfection as possible, and this applies not only to weapons but also to individuals.
-In the beginning, that was the care Jad, the God of Precision, had to take.
-Over time, through battles against numerous creatures that roamed the worlds from unknown places and the Laienürimim, Jad became known for his incredible precision in combat strikes.
-Thus, Jad came to be called the "God of Precision."
-However, the precision Jad referred to was directly related to the actions of the men from his lineage: the First Lineage of Reimthor.
-Later, as various wars erupted in Anahkólion, precision came to refer to the countless battles and their consequences.
-For this reason, Jad had a bow made that would never miss its intended target.
-The Magical Weapon was crafted by the master artisans Kaur and Novax and was named the "Bow of Jad."
-Considered one of the most thoughtful gods, Jad caught the interest of Kaylar, the Goddess of Vision.
-However, that was not the main reason.
-Kaylar approached Jad because of his blindness.
-Jad could not see anything, but with Kaylar, he could see everything.
-Jad's lack of sight resulted in their connection and, ultimately, their union.
+Every creation requires care to become as close to perfection as possible, and this applies not only to weapons but also to people.
+In the beginning, this was the duty that Jad, the God of Precision, had to uphold.
+Over time, through battles against countless creatures from unknown lands and the Laienürimim, Jad became known for his incredible accuracy in combat strikes.
+Thus, he earned the title of "God of Precision."
+However, the precision Jad referred to was directly related to the actions of the men of his Lineage: the First Lineage of Reimthor.
+Later, when various wars erupted in Anahkólion, precision began to encompass the numerous battles and their ensuing consequences.
+For this reason, Jad commissioned a bow that would never miss its intended target.
+This Magical Weapon was crafted by the master artisans Kaur and Novax and was named the "Bow of Jad."
+Regarded as one of the most thoughtful gods, Jad piqued the interest of the goddess Kaylar, the Goddess of Vision.
+But that was not the main reason for her attraction.
+Kaylar drew closer to Jad due to his blindness.
+Jad could not see anything, while with Kaylar, he could see everything.
+This lack of sight led to their connection and ultimately their union.
 Together, they had two children: Donuris and Aladis.

 UNÖUTHAREB, GOD OF THE BLACK ABYSS

-When the gods were created by Naumathar, many of them did not have a defined purpose beyond their existence and the duty to control and guide the lineage that would be created later, once the world was secure.
+When the gods were created by Naumathar, many of them lacked a defined function beyond mere existence and the duty to control and guide the lineage that would later be established once the world was secure.
 Unöuthareb was one of these gods.
-As the wielder of Unthôrack, the Black Axe, one of the most powerful Sacred Weapons crafted by Morlock, the first Artisan of the Gods, Unöuthareb had the ability to control the power that resided in the depths of the worlds.
-Considered one of Naumathar's most powerful gods, Unöuthareb was entrusted with the guardianship and security of the Black Abyss, the place where many creatures were imprisoned during the period known as the Time Before the First Era of Anahkólion.
-As the creator of the First Lineage of Urhul, Unöuthareb played a significant role when the "Great War'' broke out.
-With a more youthful appearance than the other gods, Unöuthareb approached Maráhadar to assist in the study of the Laienürimim, the Black Portals.
-Through their proximity and a certain affinity, they united and had a beautiful daughter: Maráhathas.
+Wielder of Unthôrack, the Black Axe, one of the most powerful Sacred Weapons crafted by Morlock, the first Artisan of the Gods, Unöuthareb possessed the ability to control the power existing in the depths of the worlds.
+Regarded as one of the most powerful gods of Naumathar, he was entrusted with the guardianship and security of the Black Abyss, the place where many creatures were imprisoned during the period known as Before the First Era of Anahkólion.
+Creator of the First Lineage of Urhul, Unöuthareb played a significant role when the "Great War" broke out.
+Maintaining a more youthful appearance than the other gods, Unöuthareb grew close to Maráhadar to assist in the study of the Laienürimim, the Black Portals.
+Through their proximity and, in a way, their affinity, they united and had a beautiful daughter: Maráhathas.

 NURHUL, GOD OF LIGHTNING

-When the worlds were created, there was chaos and disharmony in nature.
-Thunderstorms and lightning occurred constantly in various parts of the seas, wreaking havoc on the land.
-One thing that is not mentioned, but indeed occurred, is that the gods were also created to help balance the scales that affected the harmony between the sky and the earth.
-More precisely, to assist Naumathar in organizing the worlds and everything that would be created within them.
-Nurhul was the god who had a certain ease in controlling the lightning and reducing the impact it had on the worlds.
-Alongside Olthom, he resolved the issues of the seas.
-And for this reason, Nurhul came to be known as the "God of Lightning."
+When the worlds were created, there was chaos and a lack of harmony in nature.
+Storms of thunder and lightning occurred constantly in various parts of the seas, ravaging the lands of the worlds.
+One of the things that is not mentioned but indeed happened was that the gods were also created to help balance the scales that affected the harmony between heaven and earth.
+More specifically, they were meant to assist Naumathar in organizing the worlds and everything that would be created upon them.
+Nurhul was the god who found it somewhat easy to control lightning and reduce the impact it had on the worlds.
+Together with Olthom, he resolved the problems of the seas.
+For this reason, Nurhul came to be known as the "God of Lightning."
 At his request, a significant portion of his power was channeled into a weapon.
 The Sacred Weapon forged by the masters Morlock and Novax was named the "Spear of Nurhul."
-Later, due to numerous problems caused by the wars occurring in the worlds, the "Spear of Nurhul" was entrusted to the Second Lineage of Vortox by the god himself.
-However, it is speculated that the Spear may have been stolen during those dark days by some other Lineage.
-Through their affinities, Nurhul joined with the goddess Onusar, and from their union came two children: Nurdhor and Alisas.
+Later, due to numerous problems caused by the wars that erupted in the worlds, the "Spear of Nurhul" was entrusted to the Second Lineage of Vortox by the god himself.
+However, it is rumored that the Spear was stolen during those same dark days by another lineage.
+Through their affinities, Nurhul united with the goddess Onusar, and from their union, two children emerged: Nurdhor and Alisas.

 AMAGDOR, GOD OF WINDS